Confidentiality of Case material Information

-2.Establishment or Adjustment of Child Support and Medical Support, if you are separated, have been deserted or need to establish paternity.
+2.Establishment or Adjustment of Child Support and Medical Support, if you need to establish paternity.
 The CSEA can help with a Review and Adjustment of your support order (if timely) and help establish a medical support order.

 3.Enforcement of Existing Orders, to help you get current support and back child support.